 Section 3 – Attendance Requirements

 Voting members of the IT Senate can have no more than two unexcused absences.
-Members may be excused in advance of a meeting by the Chairperson.
+Members may be excused in advance of a meeting by the Officers.

 Article VI – Amendment of Bylaws

 These bylaws may be amended at any regular meeting of the IT Senate by a two-thirds vote of voting members present, provided that the amendment has been submitted in writing at the previous regular meeting.